-October 8th: Tina: The Tina Turner Musical (Lunt-Fontanne Theatre).
-“Big wheel [will absolutely] keep on turning”, when Tina sparkles its way back onto the Lunt-Fontanne stage—just as the first Broadway revival of the poignant and timely Tony Kushner-Jeanine Tesori musical begins previews.
+Up & Running: Tina: The Tina Turner Musical (Lunt-Fontanne Theatre).
+Big wheel [will absolutely] keep on turning, when Tina sparkles its way back onto the Lunt-Fontanne stage.
+Tracking the life and music of the Queen of Rock ‘n’ Roll, Tina is both nostalgic and inspirational. (tinaonbroadway.com)

 Celia Keenan-Bolger and Jeff Daniels, (c) Julieta Cervantes.